Rutherford County Owls: 1948 to 1952 Western Carolina League

 The 1948 "Forest City Owls" became charter members of the eight–team Class D level Western Carolina League.
-The Hendersonville Skylarks, Lenoir Red Sox, Lincolnton Cardinals, Marion Marauders, Morganton Aggies, Newton-Conover Twins and Shelby Farmers joined Forest City as charter members.
+The Hendersonville Skylarks, Lenoir Red Sox, Lincolnton Cardinals, Marion Marauders, Morganton Aggies, Newton-Conover Twins and Shelby Farmers teams joined Forest City as charter members, beginning play on April 30, 1948.

-Beginning play on April 30, 1948, the Forest City Owls placed 4th in league regular season play.
-Ending the regular season with a record of 55–56, playing under managers Jess Hill and Gene Hollifield, Forest City finished 14.5 games behind the 1st place Lincolnton Cardinals in the Western Carolina League regular season standings.
-At the end of the regular season, the Shelby Farmers franchise reportedly refused to play a playoff game to break a 4th place tie and the playoff spot was awarded to Forest City.
-In the 1948 playoffs, the Newton-Conover defeated the Forest City Owls 4 games to 2.
+In their first season of Western Carolina League play, the 1948 the Forest City Owls placed fourth in the league regular season standings and qualified for the four-team playoffs.
+Ending the regular season with a record of 55–56, while playing the season under managers Jess Hill and Gene Hollifield, Forest City finished 14.5 games behind the first place Lincolnton Cardinals in the Western Carolina League regular season standings.
+At the end of the regular season, the Shelby Farmers franchise reportedly refused to play a playoff game to break a fourth-place tie and the playoff spot was awarded to Forest City.
+In the first round of the 1948 playoffs, the Newton-Conover Twins defeated the Forest City Owls 4 games to 2.

-The franchise became the "Rutherford County Owls" and the team won the 1949 Western Carolina League championship in the eight–team league.
-The Owls ended the season with a record of 65–45 and placed 3rd playing under managers Sam Gibson and Rube Wilson.
-The Owls played as a minor league affiliate of the Chicago Cubs and finished 8.5 games behind the 1st place Newton-Conover Twins in the regular season standings.
+The franchise became known as the "Rutherford County Owls" in 1949 and the Owls won the Western Carolina League championship of the eight–team league.
+The Owls ended the regular season with a record of 65–45 and placed third, playing the season under managers Sam Gibson and Rube Wilson.
+The Owls played as a minor league affiliate of the Chicago Cubs and finished 8.5 games behind the first place Newton-Conover Twins in the regular season standings.
 In the playoffs, the Owls defeated the Newton-Conover Twins 4 games to 2 to advance.
 In the Western Carolina League Finals, the Rutherford County Owls defeated the Morganton Aggies 4 games to 1 to win the Western Carolina League championship.